 Another common jihadi cause was that of freeing Omar Abdel Rahman, or "The Blind Sheikh."
-Prior to his death in a North Car-

-- c Interestingly, that Russian-speaking jihadi, Abdul Hakim al-Tatari, would defect to the Islamic State with most of the IMU in early 2015.
-He would then join the Islamic State's Wilayat Khorasan before migrating to Iraq.
-He was killed in action near Baiji, Iraq, in late 2015 and later eulogized by the Islamic State.
-See Caleb Weiss, "Islamic State eulogizes former Islamic Movement of Uzbekistan figure killed in Iraq," FDD's Long War Journal, November 8, 2017. - d In late November 2019, Telegram undertook a massive purge of Islamic State-affiliated accounts on its platform.
+Prior to his death in a North Card In late November 2019, Telegram undertook a massive purge of Islamic State-affiliated accounts on its platform.
 While not all were taken down, as the authors still maintain access to several Islamic State channels that were not removed, and some accounts remain active today unscathed, Kafel was among those channels taken down by the platform.
-For more on the purge, see Max Bernhard, "Telegram App Tackles Islamic State Online Propaganda," Wall Street Journal, November 26, 2019. - e Siddiqui was convicted on two charges of attempted murder, armed assault, using and carrying a firearm, and assault of U.S. officers and employees.
-Following her arrest in Afghanistan in 2008, she reportedly opened fire on a group of U.S. personnel who were interrogating her after grabbing one of the soldiers' weapons.
-See Ed Pilkington, "Pakistani scientist found guilty of attempted murder of US agents," Guardian, February 3, 2010.
+For more on the purge, see Max Bernhard, "Telegram App Tackles Islamic State Online Propaganda," Wall Street Journal, November 26, 2019.

-olina prison, f Abdel-Rahman was a common propaganda point for various al-Qa'ida branches and affiliates around the world.
-For instance, "The Blind Sheikh" was mentioned in Usama bin Ladin's original declaration of war against the United States in 1996.
-43 In 2013 during the In Amenas, Algeria, hostage crisis, veteran jihadi Mokhtar Belmokhtar, who led the attack, demanded Abdel-Rahman's release.
-44 Three years later, Hamza bin Ladin would go on to include Abdel Rahman's plight in a 2016 speech.
-45 Even after his death, the "Blind Sheikh" continues to be a staple of al-Qa'ida propaganda.
-46
+olina prison,^f Abdel-Rahman was a common propaganda point for various al-Qa'ida branches and affiliates around the world.
+For instance, "The Blind Sheikh" was mentioned in Usama bin Ladin's original declaration of war against the United States in 1996.43 In 2013 during the In Amenas, Algeria, hostage crisis, veteran jihadi Mokhtar Belmokhtar, who led the attack, demanded Abdel-Rahman's release.^{44 g} Three years later, Hamza bin Ladin would go on to include Abdel Rahman's plight in a 2016 speech.45 Even after his death, the "Blind Sheikh" continues to be a staple of al-Qa'ida propaganda.46